-There are different factors that affect how long it takes cockroaches to die after treatment.
+Different factors affect how long it takes cockroaches to die after treatment.
 The species of roach involved will make a difference.
-For example, it can take up to five weeks to completely rid of German cockroaches on your property following treatment.
-However, during the first week alone, their numbers should reduce by 70% to 80%.
+For example, it can take up to five weeks to eliminate German cockroaches on your property following treatment.
+However, their numbers should reduce by 70% to 80% during the first week alone.
 The extent of the infestation also matters.
 It may take longer for a severe infestation to be completely eradicated and may even require several treatments to resolve completely.

 How often do I need to spray for roaches?

-The level of infestation is a determining factor of how many times you have to spray your home and how often.
-When you have successfully treated an infestation and you do not see any more roaches, it is recommended to spray insecticides once every 30 to 60 days inside and outside your home to help keep the problem from recurring.
-It will not only help you get rid of roaches but also keep all other pests out of your home.
+The level of infestation and the extermination technique will determine how many times you have to spray your home and how often.
+When you have successfully treated an infestation, and you do not see any more roaches, it is recommended to spray insecticides once every 30 to 60 days inside and outside your home to help keep the problem from recurring.
+It will help you get rid of roaches and keep all other pests out of your home.